dynatrace-oss/barista/src/lib/toggle-button-group/README.md

 If the toggle buttons do not fit the available space within a toggle button group, the button of the last visible row is replaced by a "show all" link.
-As soon as the "Show all" button is clicked, the remaining toggle buttons will be added to the end of the group.
+As soon as the "show all" button is clicked, the remaining toggle buttons will be added to the end of the group.

 <!-- TODO: examle -->